 What

-What is Data Developer Platform
+What is Data Developer Platform¶

 A Data Developer Platform is a Unified Infrastructure Specification to abstract complex and distributed subsystems and offer a consistent outcome-first experience to non-expert end users.
 A Data Developer Platform (DDP) can be thought of as an internal developer platform (IDP) for data engineers and data scientists.
 Just as an IDP provides a set of tools and services to help developers build and deploy applications more easily, a DDP provides a set of tools and services to help data professionals manage and analyze data more effectively.